This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 What Temperature to Bake Bacon At

-For the perfect crispy oven bacon, preheat the oven to 400 F, set the rack in the middle position of your oven and cook the bacon at the same temperature the whole time.
+For the perfect crispy oven bacon, preheat the oven to 400 F, set the rack in the middle position of your oven, and cook the bacon at the same temperature the whole time.
 I find that this is the right temperature for perfect crispiness.
 If you bake it at 375 F, it will probably be a little bit chewy and you have to cook it longer.
 And if you cook it at 425 F, you tend to risk burning the edges.
 I highly recommend cooking the bacon at 400 F for best results.
 Perfect crispy bacon is a glorious thing.

-How Long To Cook Bacon in The Oven
+How Long To Bake Bacon

 As I mentioned above, depending on the thickness of the bacon and the accuracy of your oven, cooking time for bacon can vary, but on average, a full baking pan of bacon will take between 15 – 25 minutes to cook at a temperature of 400 F.

-Bake thin bacon for about 15 minutes, medium thick bacon for about 20 minutes, and thick-cut bacon for about 25 minutes.
+Bake thin bacon for about 15 minutes, medium-thick bacon for about 20 minutes, and thick-cut bacon for about 25 minutes.

 Is Bacon Healthy?